 Agile and Structured Business

 Agile, however does not remove the need for formal and structured Program Management that interfaces with and supports a more formal set of business processes.
 I can only say this from experience, if you have managed to get the board, finance, operations or other parts of the business to operate in a true Agile fashion please tell us how you did it.
+I have now worked on a programme that has attempted this, I’d say we got 40% of what we were looking for.
 That has to be a caveat thought it has to be true Agile, not some invention of yours that you are calling Agile to cover the fact you have made up your own process.

 The Agile Team